 Here is one more way to use the leftover whey drained from making Greek yogurt.
 (Not a yogurt maker?
 Substitute buttermilk for the whey.)

 As milk mixture heats, you will see the milk begin to curdle and separate into curds and whey.
-Remove from stove when temperature reaches 180 degrees F. Allow to sit for 15 minutes.
+Remove from stove when the temperature reaches 180 degrees F. Allow to sit for 15 minutes.

 Use a slotted spoon to remove curds to a fine-mesh strainer.
-Let ricotta drain to your preferred dryness.
+Let the ricotta drain to your preferred dryness.
 Season with a pinch of salt.
 Easy.
 Right?